Council on Teacher Education

 Illinois Licensure Test Requirements

 ISBE occasionally changes the requirements for licensure.
-For current information, contact the academic advisor in the major field of study or the CTE.
+For current information, contact the academic advisor in the major field of study or the Council on Teacher Education.